Glazzes/react-native-zoom-toolkit/README.md

 </div>

 > [!WARNING]
-> This library is a work in progress in order to deliver a better pinching experience to the React Native community.
+> This library is a work in progress in order to deliver a better pinch to zoom experience to the React Native community.

 <div>
-  <h4 align="center">A tool-kit for common "pinch to zoom" requirements</h4>
+  <h4 align="center">A tool-kit for common pinch to zoom feature requirements</h4>
 </div>

 ## Table of contents